-This command requires incoming and outgoing filters to be applied for eBGP sessions.
+This command requires incoming and outgoing filters to be applied for eBGP sessions as part of RFC-8212 compliance.
 Without the incoming filter, no routes will be accepted.
 Without the outgoing filter, no routes will be announced.

-This is enabled by default.
+This is enabled by default for the traditional configuration and turned off by default for datacenter configuration.